 This spatchcock turkey recipe is a whole turkey that’s been brined, then flattened and roasted until golden brown.
 A spatchcocked turkey cooks significantly faster than a traditional roast turkey, and comes out tender and juicy every time!

-You can’t have Thanksgiving without a turkey, but it can be difficult and time consuming to produce the perfect turkey.
+It can be difficult and time consuming to produce the perfect turkey.
 This spatchcock turkey is a great solution – it’s quick to make, looks super impressive, and is sure to get rave reviews!
-Serve your turkey with sweet potato casserole, sausage stuffing, and a variety of other side dishes for a memorable holiday meal.
+While this recipe speeds up cook time, if you don’t want to use an oven, try my recipes for smoked turkey, deep fried turkey and grilled turkey breast.

 Have you ever had a spatchcock turkey?
 If you haven’t tried this method of cooking a turkey before, this is the year to give it a try.
-No more spending half a day in the kitchen waiting for your turkey to cook; this version is ready in an hour!
+No more spending half a day in the kitchen waiting for your turkey to cook; this version is ready in about an hour!

 With the backbone removed, flip the bird over so that the breast is facing up.
 Spread the bird across a sheet pan and press down hard on the breast.
 You want to break the bones on the rib cage.
 Feel free to use two hands on top of each other for more force.
 Once some of the rib bones are broken the bird will lie flatter on a sheet pan.